Tinubu files motion to stop Chicago University from releasing academic records to Atiku – The Sun Nigeria

 From Godwin Tsa, Abuja

-A United State Magistrate Court had made an order directing the Chicago State University to within 48 hours release Tinubu’s academic records to the presidential candidate of the PDP.
+A United States Magistrate Court had made an order directing the Chicago State University to within 48 hours release Tinubu’s academic records to the presidential candidate of the PDP.

 The president contended that a Magistrate should only report and recommend to the district judge in such matters.